odoo/documentation/purchase/purchases/rfq/cancel.rst

 Cancel your Purchase Order
 ==========================

-Use case 1 : you didn’t receive your goods yet
+Use case 1 : you didn't receive your goods yet
 ----------------------------------------------

 If you confirmed your purchase order and did not received your goods